-- 176. The payment providers sector is broad and includes mobile and internet-based payment systems, digital wallets, electronic money and alternative banking platforms.
+- 40. The payment providers sector is broad and includes mobile and internet-based payment systems, digital wallets, electronic money and alternative banking platforms.
 These new payment products and services (NPPS) are developing rapidly and increasing in functionality and use globally, also raising concerns as to whether they allow for customer anonymity.
-The FATF has published guidance for a risk-based approach for NPPS.36 - 177.
-This payment provider sector also includes digital currency, consisting of 'conventional' digital currencies, which rely on existing payments technology to operate, and virtual currency, including crypto-currencies, which rely on distributed ledged technology (such as Bitcoin).
-This SRA includes 'conventional' digital currency but does not provide an indepth examination of the ML/TF risk associated with crypto-currencies37.
-However, the FIU have produced a quarterly typology report on this topic.38 - 178.
-The problem of regulating and supervising some payment providers (for instance, digital currency providers and virtual currency exchange providers) is exacerbated by the fact that their services can be carried out from anywhere via the internet and do not require a
+The FATF has published guidance for a risk-based approach for NPPS.25 - 141.
+This SRA includes a new sector risk assessment that deals with the ML/TF risk associated with virtual asset service providers.
+These entities were previously considered to be part of the payment providers sector, however in light of developments in this sector and the recent issuance of guidance from international bodies on their regulation, DIA has elected to develop a specific risk assessment.
+In the New Zealand context, DIA is the lead supervisor for VASPs, however the FMA also holds responsibility for part of the sector based upon the specific services provided and provide risk assessment information designed for these entities. .
+In addition, the FIU have produced a quarterly typology report on this topic.26 - 142.
+The problem of regulating and supervising some payment providers is exacerbated by the fact that their services can be carried out from anywhere via the internet and do not require a physical presence in a particular jurisdiction.